 3) Making a difference in people's lives and their pocket books

-His main focus is on major student loan reform including capping student loan interest at 3%, and abolishing compounding interest on student loans; better domestic jobs and renewal of manufacturing; a better clean energy policy; much more affordable and quality healthcare; maintaining a strong military but advocating for stronger world alliances.
+A huge issue is major student loan reform including capping student loan interest at 3%, and abolishing compounding interest on student loans; better domestic jobs and renewal of manufacturing; a better clean energy policy; much more affordable and quality healthcare; maintaining a strong military but advocating for stronger world alliances.
 We need leadership that reflects our core values, not lobby-money influenced career politicians.

 END HIGH STAKES TESTING IN PUBLIC SCHOOLS!
 More teacher driven, autonomy in teaching and letting teachers drive the design behind each student's IEP with parental involvement!

 I support Jewish education and the right to have a Jewish national identity in Israel.
 I also support Arab-Israeli Jews who are very patriotic to the country and work side by side with their Jewish neighbors.
 The reverse is of course true too.hat protect manufacturing and agricultural industries in the U.S.

 Dr. Noren has been a local activist as well as advocating for changes in our national healthcare system for years.
 He has also been involved in the clean energy movement as well.
 He serves on the New York State Surrogate Decision Making Committee.

 Dr. Noren began as a Fracktivist, supporting a federal ban on Fracking since 2009.
 He has a modest following on Facebook under his ‘Federally Ban Fracking’ page and has attended many anti-fracking rallies and demonstrations over the years.
 This activism progressed to his joining the local Democratic committees.
 Over the years, he noticed that legislation to help with student loans, small business capital, women’s equality and more has been talked about but never passed meaningfully.

 Women deserve equal pay for the same jobs that men hold; instead of just talking about this, he wants to actually enact legislation that will help on this issue.

 Dr. Noren writes a small medical column in his local community magazine and is involved with the opioid drug crisis, offering some unique insights to tackling this national emergency.